HeringtonPress/HeringtonPress.github.io/systems/olc/olc-spells.md

 - [sum] is a number equal to the sum of rolled **Magic Dice**.
 - An **item** is anything you can lift with one hand, and an **object** is anything up to human sized.
 - Unless otherwise noted, all spells with ongoing effects last up to [dice]×10 minutes, and have a range of up to 40 feet.
+- It takes an hour to move any number of spells between storage.
 # Spell List

 |   |   |   |